a-n-rose/a-n-rose.github.io/_posts/2018-09-06-updating-VAD.md

 Haha, please forgive the titles of those graphs.
 The wavefile name was crazy long.

-I am happy with the results so far, and to see that my simply implementation and original methodology wasn't too far off.
+I am happy with the results so far, and to see that my simple implementation and original methodology wasn't too far off.

 ###### Plots made with matplotlib